mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 This step ensures that:

--the container can actually run the H2 server
+- the container can actually run the H2 server

--the database engine exists in the environment
+- the database engine exists in the environment

--Podman doesn’t have to pull anything from Docker Hub
+- Podman doesn’t have to pull anything from Docker Hub

 Basically, this was preparing the tools needed to start H2 in standalone mode.